zzerexx/scripts/README.md

 # Krnl mousemoverel Fix
 an attempt to fix krnl's broken mousemoverel
 doesnt work with aimbots for some reason idk
+`#1` works like normal mousemoverel, but does not work with aimbot scripts
+`#2` is similar to mousemoverel (slowly moves to destination), but works with aimbot scripts

 ---